apptainer/singularity-userdocs/build_env.rst

 .. warning::

-   If you are not certain that your ``$HOME`` or ``SINGULARITY_CACHEDIR`` filesytems support atomic rename, do not run Singularity in parallel using remote container URLs.
-Instead use ``singularity pull`` to create a local SIF image, and then run this SIF image in a parallel step.
-An alternative is to use the ``--disable-cache`` option, but this will result in each Singularity instance independently fetching the container from the remote source, into a temporary location.
+   If you are not certain that your ``$HOME`` or ``apptainer_CACHEDIR`` filesytems support atomic rename, do not run apptainer in parallel using remote container URLs.
+Instead use ``apptainer pull`` to create a local SIF image, and then run this SIF image in a parallel step.
+An alternative is to use the ``--disable-cache`` option, but this will result in each apptainer instance independently fetching the container from the remote source, into a temporary location.